St. Luke's Hospital Pharmacy Residency Programs

 Pharmacy Clinical Meeting

-Weekly meetings among the residents, preceptors, pharmacy students and staff consisting of journal reviews, informal and formal case presentations, and administrative topics.
+Weekly meetings among the residents, preceptors, pharmacy students and staff consisting of journal reviews, informal and formal case presentations and administrative topics.
+Attendance and participation are mandatory.

 The Pharmacy Department provides an education series to the pharmacy staff quarterly.
 Each resident will participate in the education series.

-Residents receive appointments as Adjunct Instructors at the Saint Louis College of Pharmacy.
-Residents will have the opportunity to precept Pharm.D. students on their clerkship rotations.
-Also, the residents will participate in a didactic teaching workshop in the fall semester, then each resident will prepare and deliver one lecture and discussion in the spring semester to achieve a teaching certificate.
+Residents receive appointments as adjunct instructors at St. Louis College of Pharmacy.
+The resident will have the opportunity to precept students on his/her clerkship rotations.
+Also, the resident will participate in a didactic teaching workshop (REA) in the fall semester and deliver one lecture in the spring semester to achieve a teaching certificate, if not already completed.
+Multiple teaching opportunities exist at St. Luke's Hospital with pharmacy staff, medical residents and medical students.

 Basic Life Support/Advanced Cardiac Life Support

-Residents will complete Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) training during the fall.
+The resident will complete Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) training during the fall, if not already completed.
+Residents are expected to attend and participate in medical codes.
+Each resident will respond to stroke and code blue pages.

-The resident provides weekend staffing to the department every third weekend.
-The resident will be assigned an additional four hours per week in the evening shift to maintain an appropriate level of operational knowledge for weekend hours.
+Each resident provides weekend staffing to the department every third weekend.
+The resident will also be assigned an additional four hours per week in the evening shift to maintain an appropriate level of operational knowledge for weekend staffing.
+The resident is responsible for managing the clinical consults, discharge education and order verification.

-The residents will participate in the hospital's medication-related committees during their training.
-The following are some of the committees: Pharmacy & Therapeutics Committee, Medication Management Committee, Patient Safety Committee, ICU Peer Review Committee, Nutrition Peer Review Committee and Oncology Peer Review Committee.
+Each resident will participate in the hospital's medication-related committees during their training.
+The following are some of the committees: Pharmacy & Therapeutics, Medication Management, Patient Safety, ICU Peer Review, Nutrition Peer Review, STEMI, Stroke and Oncology Peer Review.